 Hello, I am Xin Zhang (pronunciation ≈ "shin chang"), an assistant professor at Peking University.
 Before joining Peking, I was a postdoctoral associate at MIT CSAIL working with Prof. Armando Solar-Lezama.
 I received my Ph.D. from Georgia Tech under the supervision of Prof. Mayur Naik.
 I am broadly interested in topics related to programming languages and software engineering.

 Over the past five years, my main research focus has been a new paradigm of program analysis that incorporates probabilistic reasoning into conventional abstract-interpretation-based program analysis.
 This paradigm, named Bayesian Program Analysis, enables program analyses to quantify results confidence and learn from external information.
-Around this paradigm, I have built applications in program analysis [OOPSLA'25a], fuzzing [POPL'26a], and fault localization [TSE'25,ICSE'22], developed algorithms for abstraction selection [OOPSLA'24a, OOPSLA'25b], question selection [OOPSLA'26], and efficient inference [ASE'25], and theories for abstract interpretation with confidence (conditionally accepted to PLDI'26).
-My other research interests include optimizing domain-specific languages for program synthesis [POPL'26b], artificial intelligence explainability [AAAI'25], autoformalization with LLMs [TOPLAS'26], and abstraction selection for traditional program analyses [SAS'21, OOPSLA'24b].
+Around this paradigm, I have built applications in program analysis [OOPSLA'25a], fuzzing [POPL'26a], and fault localization [TSE'25,ICSE'22], developed algorithms for abstraction selection [OOPSLA'24a, OOPSLA'25b], question selection [OOPSLA'26], and efficient inference [ASE'25], and theories for abstract interpretation with confidence [PLDI'26].
+My other research interests include optimizing domain-specific languages for program synthesis [POPL'26b], artificial intelligence explainability [AAAI'25, ACL'26], autoformalization with LLMs [TOPLAS'26], and abstraction selection for traditional program analyses [SAS'21, OOPSLA'24b].
 For details, please see Research.

 Ph.D.
 Undergraduates